Interviews

 Tommy Banks is a man with a smile on his face.
 He’s celebrating the opening of The Abbey Inn which, conveniently, is just a mile from Oldstead and his family’s much-heralded restaurant The Black Swan, and Oldstead Grange, the farm that supplies much of the produce for the Black Swan and his restaurant Roots in York.

 So close to home they had naturally had their eye on the property for some time.
-‘We wanted to buy the Abbey Inn even before we bought the Black Swan, back in 2005, but English Heritage beat us to it,’ explains Tommy.
+‘We wanted to buy the Abbey Inn even before we bought the Black Swan, back in 2005, but English Heritage beat us to it,’ explains Tommy Banks.
 ‘Almost two decades later, when it came onto the market again, we obviously jumped at the opportunity.
 I washed pots there as a teenager, it felt like a real full circle moment’.

 The Black Swan